-There is no need to sacrifice flavor for time, and you can make sure your friends try something memorable and convenient that they can try on their own because, yes, they always want to know how to make it.
+There is no need to sacrifice flavor for time, and you can make sure your friends try something memorable and convenient they can try on their own because they always want to know how to make it.

 Who doesn’t love lemons?
-I am certainly not the exception; the question is lemons with pasta?
+I am certainly not the exception; the question is, lemons with pasta?
 It doesn’t stop to amuse me how I never got to eat this earlier in my life and how new the concept is for most people.
-So why not using them for a quick vegan pasta.
+So why not use them for a quick vegan pasta?

 - Olive oil

 Optionally you can add some spice with pepperoncino.
-We also like topping it with this 5-minutes Homemade Vegan Parmesan Cheese.
+We also like topping it with this 5-minute Homemade Vegan Parmesan Cheese.

 Benefits of lemons

-It is excellent to add as much lemon as you can to your diet.
-Lemons contain a high amount of vitamin C, soluble fiber, and plant compounds that give them many health benefits.
+Adding as much lemon as possible to your diet is excellent.
+Lemons contain a high amount of vitamin C, soluble fiber, and plant compounds, giving them many health benefits.